 A doctor may also assess the function of the bones, muscles, or nervous system.
-As a follow-up, a doctor may schedule some tests, i.e. X-rays of the spine and joints.
+As a follow-up, a doctor may schedule some tests, i.e., X-rays of the spine and joints.

-A doctor may recommend a course of physical therapy designed to enhance and improve range of motion.
+A doctor may recommend a course of physical therapy designed to enhance and improve the range of motion.

 Contact: Physician Or Physical Therapist Before A New Workout Plan

 (Rest assured: if you are 64 and were hoping to regain some of that youthful flexibility, you can start working it in your workout routine now.
-Simply be realistic concerning the outcomes.
+Be realistic concerning the outcomes.
 You will, most likely, never be as flexible as you once were, but working on flexibility at any age is rewarding.)